OberMarco/OpenSourceSoftwareUML/README.md

 ## Projectdescription

-Based on the creation of 1-2 UML diagrams, differences, advantages and disadvantages of open source solutions for UML diagrams will be worked out.
+Based on the creation of a UML diagram, differences, advantages and disadvantages of open source solutions for UML diagrams will be worked out.
 The created UML diagram will continue to be used in the research work of the Masters of applied Research.
 The focus of the diagrams is on the abstract and clear representation of software and software designs.
 The diagrams are intended to be used in a scientific context for publications and collaboration.
 The use of the diagrams is to be distinguished from UML diagrams, which are a detailed view of the implementation of the software.